merenlab/merenlab.org/_posts/anvio/2015-12-07-predicting-number-of-genomes.md

 ### Visualizing the results

 Now we have a contigs database with everything we need.
 It is time to visualize the results.
-For now this is a two step process.
+For now this is a two-step process.
 First we need to generate essential input files for the R program that will do the visualization:

 {% highlight bash %}
 $ anvi-script-gen_stats_for_single_copy_genes.py contigs.db